Magneli/Anki_addon/README.md

 # Description

    * Plugin for anki that implements a dictionary lookup that can import results as cards into anki.
+   * Primarily made for my own needs, no intentions to actively distribute.

 # Status

    * Fully functional on my own system, problematic to distribute.
+   * UI is messy on unix systems.

 # Todo